cccbr/runningatower/content/docs/communication/yourcare/index.md

 The very English art of full circle ringing has been practised in this country for over 400 years, and more recently in other countries around the world.
 The skill, which takes several months to acquire, lies in controlling the bell as it swings full circle so that it can be made to sound at a precise point - like, indeed, any other musical instrument.
 Younger people generally learn more quickly, but most people between the ages of 11 and 70, or more, can learn to ring.

 Because ringing is by definition a group activity (one ringer for each bell being rung), each tower with a ring of bells usually has a local band, led by its chosen tower captain, and usually belonging to the local ringing society.
-These in turn are affiliated to the *[CCCBR](https://runningatower.cccbr.org.uk/docs/glossary/#CCCBR)*, which through its committees seeks to provide help and information about all bell matters, including maintenance of towers and belfries, fundraising, redundant bells, publications, public relations and much more.
+These in turn are affiliated to the [CCCBR](https://runningatower.cccbr.org.uk/docs/glossary/#CCCBR), which through its committees seeks to provide help and information about all bell matters, including maintenance of towers and belfries, fundraising, redundant bells, publications, public relations and much more.

-The **[CCCBR website](https://CCCBR.org.uk)** has some very useful advice about tower management, health and safety and fire risk assessment for bell towers, among much more information.
-Look for Stewardship
+This 'Running a Tower' document has advice about tower management, health and safety and fire risk assessment for bell towers, amongst much more information.
-Leaflets.
 Alternatively, contact your local ringing society, or DAC bells adviser.

 ## The Mechanics